JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2020-09-03-digging-into-kotlin-continuations.md

 }
 ```

-Under the hood, Kotlin will generate a `CoroutineImpl` for this contract for each suspended function, which we will dive into in further sections on this post.
+Under the hood, Kotlin will generate a `ContinuationImpl` for this contract for each suspended function, which we will dive into in further sections on this post.

 As you can see, it looks like a callback, because that is essentially what it is.
 You can also find it [in the official docs](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.coroutines/-continuation/).
 It's composed of: